tgirke/GEN242/content/en/tutorials/spvarseq/spvarseq.md

-The NGS reads of this project are aligned against the reference genome sequence using the highly variant tolerant short read aligner `BWA-MEM` (Li 2013; Li and Durbin 2009).
+The NGS reads of this project are aligned against the reference genome sequence using the highly variant tolerant short read aligner `BWA-MEM` (Heng Li 2013; H. Li and Durbin 2009).
 The parameter settings of the aligner are defined in the `param/cwl/gatk/bwa-pe.cwl`.

 This test code uses untrimmed fastq files since the demo data is minimal and